Getting started with Cro

 Here's a list of things to do to get Cro running on your machine.

-Cro services are written in Perl 6; if you have not yet installed that, see these instructions.
-Note that you will need a fairly modern Perl 6; the ones included in packages can be very old.
+Cro services are written in Raku; if you have not yet installed a Raku compiler, see these instructions.

 Install Cro§